SEGNIDIMOHAMED/SEGNIDIMOHAMED.github.io/README.md

 There is a dockerfile in the repo.
 A few notes:

+1. You can just use `build_and_run_server.sh` to run everything.
+Or...

-1. To run everything, first build the image
+1. First build the image
 ```
 docker build . -t jekyll
 ```